-Your liver is responsible for over 500 metabolic functions.
-A healthy liver influences everything from how quickly you burn fat to how much energy you have to how well you fight off sickness and disease — and a whole lot more.
+Herbs for liver health.
+Your liver is responsible for over 500 metabolic functions in your body, including filtering and removing toxic substances from the body.
+This means that a healthy — or unhealthy — liver can dramatically influence your health, from how quickly you burn fat to how well you fight off sickness and disease.

 We eat too many foods that are high in fat and sugar.
 Drink a few too many sodas and alcoholic beverages per week.
 Take far too many liver-damaging prescription medications.
 And we’re beat up all day long by invisible toxins in our air, water, and even our household goods.

 All of this puts an enormous strain on our liver health!
 Today, one in four people in the U.S. are living with Non-Alcoholic Fatty Liver Disease (NAFLD), a serious condition that can lead to a wide range of health problems and even liver failure.

 Thankfully, there are numerous herbs for liver health available.
 If you want to optimize your liver health before lasting damage occurs, any of the following herbs for liver and kidney health will help.

 The Best Herbs for Liver Health

 Milk thistle, dandelion root, burdock root, boldo leaf, and artichoke are five of the most effective herbs for liver and kidney health.
 Here’s what you should know about using each to enhance your body’s most important functions.

 You’ve probably seen the purple flowers of the milk thistle plant growing along country roads.
 The plant seems commonplace, but it’s actually been used to promote liver health for more than 2,000 years.